-My favourite part of the decorating process is the kitchen styling part.
+My favourite part of the decorating process the styling.
 I love how a vase of flowers, along with some well distributed accent colours, can transform so many interiors into ‘Wow it looks like a magazine’.

 My sweet freelance writer and editor of both my eBooks Irene Hill, had a main floor that needed some styling magic.